Environmental distribution

 Transport contamination

-Oceanographic modelling helps identify and prioritize pollutant sources for remediation to reduce the primary inputs.
-TNT release by dissolution matches reasonably well with field data, and work is ongoing to extend it to other munition-related chemicals.
+Oceanographic modelling helps identify and prioritise pollutant sources for remediation to reduce primary inputs.
+The release of TNT through dissolution matches reasonably well with field data.
+Ongoing efforts aim to extend this understanding to other munition-related chemicals.

 Chemical exposure